titman/LCFastSingleton/README.md

 # LCFastSingleton
-Quickly create singleton, and centralized management.
+Quickly and safely create singleton, and centralized management.
+Don't need to add any other code.

-You perhaps create every singleton use this way.
+#### You perhaps create every singleton use this way.

     static XXX * xx = nil;
     if (!xx) {